 Please read before you come

-Chefs need to arrive at midday, and will be shown the food, then asked to come up with a menu.
-You may need one or two things which we will purchase for you and have back very quickly.
-We are happy to shop for any essential ingredients you’re missing, but encourage you to keep this to a minimum eg. So far we have been purchasing about 50c per head of food.
-This has typically been eggs and dairy.
+Chefs will arrive at midday, and will be shown the food, then asked to come up with a menu.
+We shop for any essential ingredients that are missing, but encourage chefs to keep this to a minimum eg. So far we have been purchasing about 50c per head of food.
+This has typically been dairy, baking ingredients and fresh herbs,

 We serve 3 courses of restaurant quality food to Everybody:

-We are not trying to make simple food for people without taste, there are lots of places that our customers can go for this food.
-We have a lot of paying customers that return on the basis that our food is thoughtfully planned, well presented, generous but not large portions, and delicious.
+We are not trying to make simple food for people without taste, there are lots of places that our customers can go for this.
+We have a lot of paying customers that return on the basis that our food is thoughtfully planned, well presented, generous and delicious.
 We are aiming for hearty, nourishing, accessible food that everyone will enjoy.
 Obscure flavours and heavy spices tend to be unpopular, and rather familiar, rich, comforting food is always a hit.

 3 course menu

-Main – this always involves meat, very often beef, lamb or pork mince.
-E.g shepherd's pie, lamb tagine or chicken stir fry.
+Main – this always involves meat, very often chicken breast/thigh or beef mince.
+E.g shepherd's pie, lamb tagine or chicken curry.
 We often serve this with a carbohydrate (rice/pasta/potato) and have a side salad, or some vegetables on the same plate.
 We always need to provide a vegetarian option as well.
-We need 5/6 meat mains and 1/6 vegetarian mains.
-Our manager will let you know how many people we are aiming to feed. i.e 300 pax means 250 meat mains, and 50 vegetarian mains.

-Dessert – very often involves rescued apples or bananas, but can also be cake, bread and butter pudding, crumble etc. Dairy is generally always available alongside this, e.g ice cream, yoghurt.
+Dessert – very often involves rescued apples or bananas, but can also be cake, bread and butter pudding, crumble etc. Dairy is generally always available alongside this, often yoghurt.